 Workshop on Silicon Errors in Logic – System Effects

-Stanford University — March 26-27, 2013
+Stanford University — April 1-2, 2014

 Key areas of interest are (but not limited to):

-- Technology trends and the impact on error rates
+- Technology trends and the impact on error rates.

-- New error mitigation techniques
+- New error mitigation techniques.

-- Characterizing the overhead and design complexity of error mitigation techniques
+- Characterizing the overhead and design complexity of error mitigation techniques.

-- Experimental data
+- Experimental silicon failure data.

-- System-level models: derating factors and validation of error models
+- System-level models: derating factors and validation of error models.

-- Error handling protocols (higher-level protocols for robust system design)
+- Error handling protocols (higher-level protocols for robust system design).

-Additional information and guidelines for submission are available here.
-Submissions should be PDF or Microsoft Word files in IEEE format that do not exceed four printed pages.
-Camera-ready papers can be up to six pages in length in IEEE format.
+Authors are requested to register an abstract by December 13th, 2013 and to submit their paper by December 20th 2013.
+Papers will be considered for both oral and poster presentation.
+All accepted submissions are included in the workshop proceedings.
+Authors will be notified by February 4th, 2014.
+Camera-ready papers are due on February 28th, 2014.
+Additional information and guidelines for submission are available at here.
+Submissions should be in PDF following IEEE two-column conference proceedings format that does not exceed four printed pages.
+Final papers may be up to six pages in length.
 Papers are not made available through IEEE and authors retain the copyright of their work.
-Authors may optionally choose to make their final papers available online through the SELSE webpage.
+Authors may optionally choose to make their final papers and/or presentations available online at the workshop web site.

-- Extended abstract submission: December 14, 2012 January 7, 2013
+- Abstract submission: December 13, 2013

-- Authors notification: February 2, 2013 February 5, 2013
+- Authors notification: February 4, 2014

-- Camera-ready submission: March 4, 2013
+- Camera-ready submission: February 28, 2014